Weekek, after the United Kingdom votes to leave the ECU Union, things don’t appear as horrific as they first appeared.

 Depending on Dublin, Frankfurt, and Paris, the smaller European centers would benefit from a mass employer relocation from the United Kingdom.

-Though agencies are looking to put off decisions so long as viable, economists agree that it is sensible for them to begin making contingency plans.
+Though agencies are looking to postpone decisions as long as possible, economists agree that it is sensible for them to begin making contingency plans.

 However, why do they rush to escape Britain if it exits the unmarried market?